chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

     `dsc_resource` resource.
 The type conversion "escapes" its input as described in the type safety rules and thus prevents code injection through the `property` attribute.
-3. Using the name of the resource specified by the `resource_name` attribute and the property names and type-converted property values, a DSC MOF configuration document is generated
+3. Using the name of the resource specified by the `resource_name` attribute and the property names and type-converted property values, a DSC MOF configuration document is generated simply by building up a string of MOF via standard Ruby string / template libraries.
-4. From this point, convergence proceeds as it does for `dsc_mof` using the configuration document supplied above as if that document's contents were the value of the `configuration` attribute of `dsc_mof`.

-This approach has the following properties in addition to sharing properties of the `dsc_mof resource:
+This approach has the following properties:

-* For each instance of `dsc_resource` in a Chef run, DSC will be invoked with the generated configuration document twice for every `:set` action of `dsc_resource`.
-The first invocation checks if DSC needs to execute to enact the configuration in the
-  Chef resource, and the second enacts the configuration.
-* Chef will only report an instance of `dsc_resource` as updated during the Chef client run if the LCM makes changes to the system.
 * Since the type conversions from Chef to MOF escapes strings and is otherwise restricted to emitting values of simple types such as integers or boolean literals, code injection at the layer of the MOF runtime or above is mitigated.
 * Any configuration document submitted to the LCM by Chef as a representation of the intent of a `dsc_resource` instance will be a syntactically well-formed document because Chef generates configuration documents from a known and fixed subset of methods of generating such documents that can be shown to emit only such correct documents.

+### Convergence step 2 of 2: DSC interaction

+Once a MOF that can be submitted to DSC's LCM has been generated, the remainder of the convergence process can proceed as follows:

+1. In the context of the provider's `LoadCurrentResource` method, the LCM is presented with the document and queried to see if any changes would be made to the system if the document's configuration were to be enacted.
+2. In the context of the provider's `run_action` for the `:set` action:
+   1. If the `LoadCurrentResource` step indicates that no changes will occur, a `converge_by` block is executed that does nothing but return `false` so that no configuration change is executed and the return value of `false` means that the resource will be reported as being *"skipped."*
+   2. If `LoadCurrentResource` indicates that a change in configuration should occur for the configuration document, then call is made to the LCM inside of a `converge_by` block and a value of `false` is returned if the LCM ends up not making changes (rare, but could occur due to rare but unavoidable race conditions), or `true` if the LCM does make changes to the system successfully.
+The resource is then reported as being "executed" or "skipped" depending on whether `true` or `false` was returned by the `converge_by` block.

+This approach has the following properties:

+* For each instance of a DSC resource in a Chef run, DSC will be invoked with the generated configuration document twice for every `:set` action.
+The first invocation checks if DSC needs to execute to enact the configuration in the Chef resource, and the second enacts the configuration.
+* Chef will only report an instance of `dsc_configuration` or `dsc_resource` as updated during the Chef client run if the LCM makes changes to the system as part of the action invocation.

-#### Error reporting for `dsc_resource`
+### Error reporting for `dsc_resource`

 Explicit care must be taken to handle errors in an actionable way for Chef users, since Chef itself has limited knowledge of the correctness of any DSC configuration that `dsc_resource` submits to the LCM.
 While Chef cannot interpret the correctness of the